WooooCash/youtube-downloader-gui/README.md

 Extract files to desired location

-Add the *bin* folder to Path in your systems environment variables
+Add the *bin* folder to Path in your system environment variables

 ### Download the Project